Jack Frost (1998 film): Production

 The costume for Jack Frost's snowman form was created by Jim Henson's Creature Shop.
 George Clooney was originally set to star as Jack Frost and Jim Henson's Creature Shop made the character look like Clooney before Clooney left the project.
 Sam Raimi was originally attached to direct the film but when Clooney dropped out he dropped out as well.
+When Raimi was first attached, the film was envisioned as a more direct adaptation of Frosty the Snowman including originally being developed under that title.

 John Travolta was also considered for the lead role and Billy Bob Thornton was in talks for the role of Mac MacArthur.

-Principal photography began on March 16, 1998, and wrapped on June 23, 1998.

 Release

 Jack Frost was released in Australia on December 10, 1998, a day prior to its American release.

 Music

 Featured on the CD release, released by Mercury Records:

 The film features additional tracks not featured on the CD: